Most beautiful streets Rome

 Rome is beautiful at every corner.
-Discover with us the most picturesque streets where you can have the best aperitivo in Rome and drink a glass of wine in a lovely and romantic frame.
+Discover the most picturesque streets in the city centre of Rome and not only where you can have the best aperitivo in Rome or just have a nice stroll and take some beautiful pictures.

-- Via Margutta is considered the street of the artists as it is attested by the fountain of the artists, symbol of the area.
+- Via Margutta is considered the street of the artists as it is attested by the fountain of the artists, symbol of the area and one of the most interesting fountains in Rome.
 Many artists organize exhibitions and workshops.
 Via Margutta is a also connected with La Dolce Vita by Fellini because Fellini used to live here.
 You can still se a plaque commemorating his house on the number 110.

 - Borgo Pio is a picturesque street near the Vatican.
 The name Borgo comes from the German Burg, in fact the area was an assistance point for the pilgrims coming from Germany.
 The name Pio comes from the founder Pius IV.
 This street offers many nice restaurants and bars you can enjoy after the visit of the Vatican Museums, the Sistine Chapel and St Peters basilica.